AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Empirical Results

 ~\

-\autoref{tab:logistic_reg_evaluator} presents conditional logistic regression results examining self-preferencing behavior across three LLM evaluators: DeepSeek-V3, GPT-4o, and LLaMA-3.3-70B.
-Each panel reports whether the evaluator model is more likely to select its own output over that of a competing model, controlling for resume quality using LIWC features and automated evaluation scores.
+Similar to the LLM-vs-Human setting, we apply two complementary approaches to evaluate equal opportunity.
+First, we estimate conditional logistic regressions that control for content quality features.
+As shown in \autoref{fig:eo-row}, DeepSeek-V3 exhibits the strongest and most consistent self-preference bias among the three models, showing biases of $15.5\%$ against LLaMA 3.3-70B and $12\%$ against GPT-4o.
+By contrast, GPT-4o does not exhibit strong self-preference relative to LLaMA 3.3-70B and, in fact, shows a negative bias when compared with DeepSeek-V3, favoring DeepSeek-V3's outputs over its own.
+LLaMA 3.3-70B shows little self-preference in either comparison.
+Detailed conditional logistic regression results are provided in \autoref{tab:logistic_reg_2nd_bias}.

-Among these three LLMs, DeepSeek-V3 exhibits the most consistent and statistically significant self-preferencing behavior.
-It favors its own outputs over those of GPT-4o and LLaMA-3.3-70B, with log-odds coefficients of $0.178$ and $0.286$, corresponding to predicted self-selection probabilities of $54\%$ and $57\%$, respectively.
-These translate into self-preferencing biases of $8\%$ over GPT-4o and $14\%$ over LLaMA-3.3-70B.
-In contrast, GPT-4o shows mixed behavior: it does not significantly prefer its own outputs over LLaMA-3.3-70B's, but it significantly favors DeepSeek-V3's summaries over its own ($\beta_1 = -0.257$, $\textrm{p-value} < 0.01$).
-LLaMA-3.3-70B, does not exhibit any statistically significant self-preference in either comparison, suggesting a more neutral evaluation.
+Second, we benchmark model decisions against human judgments of resume quality.
+These annotation-based results provide weaker evidence of equal opportunity self-preference.
+Although LLaMA 3.3-70B has a positive estimated bias of $12.94\%$ relative to GPT-4o, the estimate is not statistically significant ($95\%$ CI: [$-21.89\%$, $47.27\%$]).
+Similarly, neither DeepSeek-V3 nor GPT-4o exhibits statistically significant equal opportunity self-preference under the annotation-based benchmark, despite showing strong statistical parity self-preference bias in the previous analysis.

-Taken together, the model-free and regression analyses offer a nuanced picture of LLM-vs-LLM self-preferencing behavior.
-The direct measurement results reveal strong statistical parity self-preference bias for several models, most notably DeepSeek-V3 and GPT-4o, when they act as evaluators.
-However, when we control for content quality using human annotations and regression approaches, the evidence of self-preferencing becomes more selective.
-In particular, while DeepSeek-V3 continues to exhibit statistically significant self-preference in regression analyses, GPT-4o and LLaMA-3.3-70B do not show consistent or significant self-preferencing behavior when controlling for content quality features.
 These findings highlight that LLM-vs-LLM self-preference is model-specific and generally weaker than LLM-vs-Human self-preference.
 The heterogeneity observed suggests that self-preference is not a uniform property of LLMs but may instead reflect model-specific factors, such as differences in stylistic alignment or the ability to recognize patterns in their own outputs.